fransoudelaar/react-hooks-workshop/README.md

 ----
 ## Workshop
-This repo contains the workshop material for React Hooks Workshop.
-You will install the Starter kit and create some nice Hooks to get 'hooked' on React Hooks.
+Let's get started; install the Starter kit and get 'hooked' on React Hooks.

 1. Create a new folder and install the [React boilerplate](https://github.com/smashingpat/boilerplate).
 2. Start with the exercises from this repo.